Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Method

-The plane wave pseudopotential method within VASP code and the projector augmented-wave (PAW) pseudopotential with Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional \cite{PhysRevB.47.558, PhysRevB.54.11169, PhysRevLett.77.3865, PhysRevB.50.17953} are adopted in our calculations.
+The plane wave pseudopotential method within VASP code and the projector augmented-wave (PAW) pseudopotential with Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional \cite{PhysRevB.47.558, PhysRevB.54.11169, PhysRevLett.77.3865, PhysRevB.50.17953} were adopted in our calculations.
 The plane wave basis cutoff is 600 eV and the thresholds are 10$^{-5}$ eV and 0.001 eV/\AA ~ for total energy and force convergence.
-The interlayer distance was set to 16 \AA~ and a mesh of $24\times 24\times 1$ k-points is used for the Brillouin zone integration.
+The interlayer distance was set to 20 \AA~ and a mesh of $24\times 24\times 1$ k-points was used for the Brillouin zone integration.
 The phonon calculations are carried out with the supercell method in the PHONOPY program, and the real-space force constants of supercells were calculated using density-functional perturbation theory (DFPT) as implemented in VASP \cite{Togo2015}.
-The force convergence criterion (10$^{-5}$ eV/\AA) was used in structural optimization of the primitive cell before building the supercell.
+The force convergence criterion 10$^{-5}$ eV/\AA was used in structural optimization of the primitive cell before building the supercell.
 In the ab initio molecular dynamics simulations, the 3 $\times$ 3 $\times$ 1 supercells were employed and the temperature was kept at 1000 K for 5 ps with a time step of 1 fs in the canonical ensemble (NVT) \cite{Martyna1992}.
-The temperature of phase transition in $M$N$_4$ systems is evaluated by the higher-order tensor renormalization group method, and the system size of $2^{32}\times 2^{32}$ and the maximal tensor dimension of 72 are used \cite{Xie2012, Zhao2010, Zhao2016}.
+The phase transition temperature is evaluated by the Monte Carlo method enclosed in the software package developed by Yehui Zhang et al.\cite{Zhang2021}, and the 100 $\times$ 100 $\times$ 1 lattice is used in the Monte Carlo simulation.
+To get the more accurate the energies of $s$-CoN$_4$ monolayer in several magnetic orders, the nonempirical strongly constrained and appropriately normed (SCAN) meta-GGA method is employed \cite{Sun2015}.